-In this Act a "protected disclosure" means any disclosure of information which is made in the public interest to persons specified in section 43C(1),
+In this Act a "protected disclosure" means any disclosure of information which is made in the public interest to persons specified in section 43C(1), and which is a qualifying disclosure under section 43C(1), which relates to one or more of the matters in section 43B(1) and which relates to a circumstance which has occurred, is occurring or may occur."

-- (3) In section 43B, for subsection (1) substitute - "(1) In this Part, a qualifying disclosure means any disclosure of information which relates to - (a) a criminal offence or regulatory breach; - (b) the failure of any person including a relevant person to comply with a legal obligation; - (c) a miscarriage of justice; - (d) the endangering of the health or safety of any person; - (e) damage to the environment; - (f) mismanagement of public funds; - (g) misuse or abuse of authority; - (h) such other matters as may be prescribed in regulations made by the Secretary of State; - (i) concealment of information or removal or deletion or destruction of any documents relating to the above matters." - (4) In section 43C, for subsection (1) substitute - "(1) The persons referred to in section 43A are - (a) the Office of the Whistleblower; - (b) a relevant person; - (c) a person who, in the reasonable belief of the person making the disclosure is a relevant person; - (d) a person to whom it is reasonable for the person making the disclosure to make that disclosure." - (5) After section 43C, insert the following new section -
+- (3) In section 43B, for subsection (1) substitute - "(1) In this Part, a qualifying disclosure means any disclosure of information which relates to- - (a) a criminal offence or regulatory breach; - (b) the failure of any person including a relevant person to comply with a legal obligation; - (c) a miscarriage of justice; - (d) the endangering of the health or safety of any person; - (e) damage to the environment; - (f) mismanagement of public funds; - (g) misuse or abuse of authority; - (h) such other matters as may be prescribed in regulations made by the Secretary of State; - (i) concealment of information or removal or deletion or destruction of any documents relating to the above matters." - (4) In section 43C, for subsection (1) substitute - "(1) The persons referred to in section 43A are- - (a) the Office of the Whistleblower; - (b) a relevant person; - (c) a person who, in the reasonable belief of the person making the disclosure is a relevant person; - (d) a person to whom it is reasonable for the person making the disclosure to make that disclosure." - (5) After section 43C, insert the following new section -